-- Copy of the titles for the relevant parcels of land - Two A3 size copies of the development proposal plans - One copy of the applicable Local Environmental Plan (LEP) together with one copy of any applicable Development Control Plans (DCP) plus a digital copy of the whole LEP and DCP - List of the current State Environmental Planning policies that apply to the development site - · Copy of any other relevant reference documentation - One copy of external consultant studies undertaken over the site - Evidence of site visit - Two copies of the Statement of Environmental Effects meeting the requirements of the Environmental Planning and Assessment Act 1979 - Two copies of the completed Development Application form template provided by BOSSI - · Two copies of the detailed cost analysis to establish the projects feasibility - Two copies of a report to the client detailing the economic feasibility - Metadata statements for at least 5 sourced data sets (see Appendix A for a metadata statement template) - · Working drawings to demonstrate the process resulting in the adopted lot and road layout - One electronic copy of the submitted project as per the requirements outlined in Section 9.
+- Copy of the titles for the relevant parcels of land - Two A3 size copies of the development proposal plans - One copy of the applicable Local Environmental Plan (LEP) together with one copy of any applicable Development Control Plans (DCP) plus a digital copy of the whole LEP and DCP - · List of the current State Environmental Planning policies that apply to the development site - Copy of any other relevant reference documentation - One copy of external consultant studies undertaken over the site - Evidence of site visit - Two copies of the Statement of Environmental Effects meeting the requirements of the Environmental Planning and Assessment Act 1979 - Two copies of the completed Development Application form template provided by BOSSI - Two copies of the detailed cost analysis to establish the projects feasibility - Two copies of a report to the client detailing the economic feasibility - Metadata statements for at least 5 sourced data sets (see Appendix A for a metadata statement template) - Working drawings to demonstrate the process resulting in the adopted lot and road layout - Individual constraints and opportunities (e.g. topography, bushfire, zones etc) to be shown on separate plans with a final plan showing those constraints and opportunities overlaid together - One electronic copy of the submitted project as per the requirements outlined in Section 10.